pubseq/bh20-seq-resource/paper/paper.md

 # Discussion

-CPSR is a data repository with computational pipelines that will persist during pandemics.
+COVID-19 PubSeq is a data repository with computational pipelines that will persist during pandemics.
 Unlike other data repositories for Sars-COV-2 we created a repository that immediately computes the pangenome of all available data and presents that in useful formats for futher analysis, including visualisations, GFA and RDF.
 Code and data are available and written using best practises and state-of-the-art standards.
-CPSR can be deployed by anyone, anywhere.
+COVID-19 PubSeq can be deployed by anyone, anywhere.

-CPSR is designed to abide by FAIR data principles (expand...)
+COVID-19 PubSeq is designed to abide by FAIR data principles (expand...)

-CPSR is primed with viral data coming from repositories that have no sharing restrictions.
+COVID-19 PubSeq is primed with viral data coming from repositories that have no sharing restrictions.
 The metadata includes relevant attribution to uploaders.
-Some institutes have already committed to uploading their data to CPSR first so as to warrant sharing for computation.
+Some institutes have already committed to uploading their data to COVID-19 PubSeq first so as to warrant sharing for computation.

-CPSR is currently running on an Arvados cluster in the cloud.
+COVID-19 PubSeq is currently running on an Arvados cluster in the cloud.
 To ascertain the service remains running we will source money from project during pandemics.
 The workflows are written in CWL which means they can be deployed on any infrastructure that runs